Skip to content

 EOF

-5. Install the kof-collectors chart to the management cluster:
+5. Update the kof chart on the management cluster:

 6. Configure AWS CLI with the same access key, for verification: